Altruistiq/aq-frontend-assessment/README.md

 **Objective**

 Create a chart animating carbon footprint per country throughout the years.
-The below chart is an example for world population (see for animated version: [https://miro.medium.com/max/1600/1*37uCN6y1WyLukxwCadhWRw.gif](https://miro.medium.com/max/1600/1*37uCN6y1WyLukxwCadhWRw.gif)).
+The below chart is an example for world population (see for animated version.
 The provided Figma file shows the one-page app that you should build for this task.

 ![https://miro.medium.com/max/1600/1*37uCN6y1WyLukxwCadhWRw.gif](https://miro.medium.com/max/1600/1*37uCN6y1WyLukxwCadhWRw.gif)